 The march ended in significant unrest, highlighting the tension between the Chicano community and law enforcement in Los Angeles.
 The Brown Berets and Moratorium Committee did not organize future events together, though both remained committed to active political agendas.
 The Brown Berets continued as a non-militant youth empowerment organization.
 The organization has several chapters through California and the Southwest and teaches its younger members leadership skills, discipline, and the history of the Chicano movement and cultural nationalism.
+There have also been off-shoot groups, such as the Brown Berets of Aztlan, which were not only even more militant in their nationalism, but also recruited ex-gang members as a means to provide them with an alternative to the streets.

-22 Folder 3, Series 1, Box 1, Gloria Arellanes Papers 1967-1979, Special Collections and Archives, John F. Kennedy Memorial Library, California State University, Los Angeles.
+&lt;sup>21 Folder 3, Series 1, Box 1, Gloria Arellanes Papers 1967-1979, Special Collections and Archives, John F. Kennedy Memorial Library, California State University, Los Angeles.

-23 Jaime Pelayo, "The Chicano Movement and the Vietnam War," (unpublished senior thesis, Yale University, 1997), 23, located at Gloria Arellanes Papers, California State University, Los Angeles.
+&lt;sup>22 Jaime Pelayo, "The Chicano Movement and the Vietnam War," (unpublished senior thesis, Yale University, 1997), 23, located at Gloria Arellanes Papers, California State University, Los Angeles.

-24 Salazar, "Brown Berets Hail 'La Raza' and Scorn the Establishment," 3.
+&lt;sup>23 Salazar, "Brown Berets Hail 'La Raza' and Scorn the Establishment," 3.

-25 Jaime Pelayo, "The Chicano Movement and the Vietnam War," (1997), 24.
+&lt;sup>24 Jaime Pelayo, "The Chicano Movement and the Vietnam War," (1997), 24.

-26 "Moratorium Unit Blames Violence on 'Repression," Los Angeles Times, January 27, 1971, A3.
+&lt;sup>25 "Moratorium Unit Blames Violence on 'Repression," Los Angeles Times, January 27, 1971, A3.

-27 Oropeza, Raza Si!
+&lt;sup>26 Oropeza, Raza Si!
 Guerra No!, 67.

-28 Pelayo, "The Chicano Movement and the Vietnam War," 8.
+&lt;sup>27 Pelayo, "The Chicano Movement and the Vietnam War," 8.
 At the March 1969 Denver Youth Conference, the poet Alurista presented a poem that first articulated the concept of Aztlan, which was integrated into the preamble of the "El Plan de Aztlan."
 Aztlan is a mythical trope that psychologically empowers Mexican American youth to recognize that their indigenous ancestry makes them native to the Southwestern portion of the North American continent, unlike Anglo Americans, whose origins are foreign to the Western Hemisphere.